DevOps-Represent/cdk-workshop/README.md

 <details><summary>What will we be covering in 1 workshop?</summary><p>

-- Introduction to CDK
+- Introduction to AWS Cloud Development Kit (CDK)
 - Building and deploying a CDK project
-- Creating your own constructs
+- Creating your own CDK constructs
-- Environment configuration
+- Environment configuration for the real world

 </p></details>